maxpatiiuk/clarity/README.md

 ### Problem for Health Insurance Providers

-In 2009 a board of physicians at the institute of medicine discovered that ~30% of health spending is waste.
+In 2009 a board of physicians at the institute of medicine discovered that ~30% of all health care spending is waste.

 [The cost of healthcare to the U.S. economy is ~4 trillion dollars per year.](#1-health-care-and-the-budget-issues-and-challenges-for-reform)